bain-cs111/bain-cs111.github.io/pages/syllabus.md

 # About the Course

 This is an introductory course on the fundamentals of computer programming.
-This class is meant to allow students to explore the many of the core concepts of computer science and serves as the first course in the computer science (CS) core sequence at Northwestern.
+This class is meant to allow students to explore many of the core concepts of computer science (CS) and serves as the first course in core sequence at Northwestern.
 It is specifically designed to be open to students of **all** backgrounds and does not expect **any** computer science knowledge or prior programming experience.

 > Please note that if you are looking to learn a specific programming language (i.e. "learn how to code in Python"), please consider registering for [COMP_SCI 110](https://www.mccormick.northwestern.edu/computer-science/academics/courses/descriptions/110.html) instead.
-While this course is certainly an introduction to programming, it is first and foremost and introduction to core CS concepts.
+While this course is certainly an introduction to programming, it is first and foremost an introduction to core CS concepts.
 We use programming as _a means to understand and implement these concepts_ rather than simply learning a single programming language.
 The ideas we talk about in this class apply to **all programming languages** and set the basis for you to be able to quickly pick up new programming languages throughout your future studies in CS.

 This course uses the [Racket](https://racket-lang.org) programming language and its associated Integrated Development Environment (IDE) [DrRacket](https://docs.racket-lang.org/drracket/) as its main programming tools.